Capacity, quasi-local mass, and singular fill-ins: Introduction

 where $d\sigma$ is the area form of the metric $\gamma$ induced on $\Sigma$, $H_g$ is the mean curvature of $\Sigma \subset (\Omega, g)$ computed with respect to the unit normal pointing outside of $\Omega$, and $H_{g_0}$ is the mean curvature of the isometric embedding of each component of $(\Sigma , \gamma)$ into $(\R^3, g_0)$. \end{df}

-Given the afforementioned results, one wonders whether the capacity and the various notions of mass (ADM, Hawking, Brown--York) fit into one picture.
-We recall: An inequality between Brown--York mass and Hawking mass has been established by \cite{ShiTam07,Miao09}.
+Given the {aforementioned} results, one wonders whether the capacity and the various notions of mass (ADM, Hawking, Brown--York) fit into one picture.
+We recall: An inequality between Brown--York mass and Hawking mass has been established {in} \cite{ShiTam07,Miao09}.
 (See also \cite{M-M-CMSA}).
-On the other hand, if $\Sigma$ are large coordinate spheres bounding compact domains in asymptotically flat manifolds, the Brown--York mass will converge to the ADM mass by \cite{FanShiTam09}.
-Note that there can be no a priori inequality between the Brown--York mass of $\Sigma$ and ADM mass.
+On the other hand, if $\Sigma$ are large coordinate spheres bounding compact domains in asymptotically flat manifolds, the Brown--York mass will converge to the ADM mass by \cite{FanShiTam09}. {On the other hand, there} can be no a priori inequality between the Brown--York mass of $\Sigma$ and ADM mass.
 This can be seen as a consequence of the work of R. Schoen and the first author \cite{MS15} on the \emph{Bartnik quasi-local mass}; see Section \ref{s-examples-inequality-1}.